 General University Requirements: Min.
 120 credits

-Students must meet with an advisor from the Office of Student Academic Services at the College of Education for General Education and Focus Requirements, https://coeosas.appointy.com/.
+Students must meet with an advisor from the Office of Student Academic Services (OSAS) at the College of Education for General Education and Focus Requirements, schedule an appointment with an OSAS advisor.

 Academic Major and Related Courses: